North Adams Public Schools

 Bullying Prevention and Intervention Task Force

 A task force was formed in 2010 to study, discuss, and draft the Bullying Prevention and Intervention Plan for the North Adams Public Schools.
 Membership consisted of parents, students, community members and educators.
 The school committee approved the plan put forth by the Task Force and it was submitted to the Massachusetts Department of Elementary and Secondary Education in December 2010.
 The task force reconvened in September 2012 to review progress with implementation of the plan, consider trends with bullying and cyber-bullying and to update the district plan.
 A revised plan was submitted to and accepted by the Department of Elementary and Secondary Education in February 2013.
 The district plan includes components related to student and staff policies, intervention and response procedures, prevention education curriculum, and professional development.
 The Bullying Prevention and Intervention Task Force will continue to review progress with implementation of the plan and to review and revise the plan as indicated.
-If you would like to get involved with the task force, please contact Anne French at firstname.lastname@example.org.
+If you would like to get involved with the task force, please contact Dan Sherman at firstname.lastname@example.org.

 Bullying Prevention and Social Emotional Learning Curriculum